aklump/loft_docs/README.md

     version_hook = "version_hook.php"

 ### Pre/Post hooks
 You may specify one or more php or shell scripts to be called both before and/or after compiling using the `pre_hooks` and `post_hooks` config options.
-The paths you present are relative to the root directory, a.k.a. the directory which contains `core/`.
+The paths you present are relative to `{root}/hooks`.
 Compilation pauses until each script is finished.

     pre_hooks = "pre_compile.sh pre_compile.php"
     post_hooks = "post_compile.sh post_compile.php"

+**Scripts must be located in `{root}/hooks`.**

 The scripts will receive the following arguments: